Research

 Project

 Aldehydes are classified as cytotoxic because they damage DNA and proteins by forming interstrand cross-link in human cells.
 The human body tightly regulates the concentration of aldehydes by aldehyde dehydrogenases that convert toxic aldehydes to nontoxic acids.
 The mutation in the enzyme ALDH2*2 (present in approximately ~ 0.6 billion people worldwide) leads to accumulation of toxic aldehydes thus contribute to a variety of human diseases including cardiovascular diseases, diabetes, neurodegenerative diseases, stroke, and cancer.
 Despite the cytotoxicity associated with aldehydes, there are no pharmaceuticals available to eradicate these molecules.
 This is largely due to the lack of methods to measure the levels of multiple alkyl aldehydes in cells.
 The main goal of this research proposal is to fill the present gap in the range of available techniques to measure aldehyde levels in cells and the development of new therapeutics.
 We seek to develop a new family of chemical sensors to measure the total aldehyde levels inside the cell and the concentrations of individual aldehydes.
+Furthermore, we have begun applying our sensors into mice models to visualize aldehydes in relation to neurodegenerative diseases.

 Selection of Recent Papers